TheBeachLab/selfhosted/doc/getstarted.md

 `sudo ethtool -s cable wol g`

 You need to issue this command at every boot or by adding `wakeonlan: true` in netplan config file (see above).
 Finally in your computer issue the command `wol 00:ab:cd:ef:12:34` and the server should wake.

+## Using screen to run a long (in time) command in a remote terminal

+If you open a remote terminal and run a command, it will stop if the connection is closed.
+To prevent that run screen.
+A new terminal window will open where you can run your command.
+Detach the screen with control+A followed by d.
+To reattach the screen run screen -r.
+If multiple screen sessions are running, list them with screen -ls and attach the session with screen -r ID.